 August gardening chores can be a mixed bag.
 For many gardeners, the month of August begins the downhill slide into offseason.
 Warm climate gardeners have a second chance, but some don't have a second wind after summer's heat.
 By all means, take some time to simply enjoy your garden and all the hard work you've put into it.
 But August weather is often milder than we expect and it's a great time to perk things up in the garden, after July's extremes.

 Your garden plants are hardier than you think and there are plenty of gardening tasks for August that will keep your flower and vegetable gardens going longer, as well as opportunities to get a head start on next year's garden plans.

-Here's a Garden-to-do List for the Sultry Month of August:
+Garden To-Do List for the Sultry Month of August

 - Seed a fall crop of peas and spinach and keep harvesting.
 Many flowers and vegetables will revive and continue producing if you regularly harvest the vegetables while they are young and tender and deadhead spent flowers.